 Veeva Systems (VEEV) Outpaces Stock Market Gains: What You Should Know

 Investors will be hoping for strength from VEEV as it approaches its next earnings release, which is expected to be November 26, 2019.
 In that report, analysts expect VEEV to post earnings of $0.54 per share.
 This would mark year-over-year growth of 20%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $275.35 million, up 22.52% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $275.35 million, up 22.52% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.12 per share and revenue of $1.07 billion, which would represent changes of +30.06% and +23.94%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for VEEV.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for VEEV.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-VEEV is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+VEEV is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, VEEV is currently trading at a Forward P/E ratio of 66.23.
-Its industry sports an average Forward P/E of 58.91, so we one might conclude that VEEV is trading at a premium comparatively.
+Looking at its valuation, VEEV is holding a Forward P/E ratio of 68.13.
+Its industry sports an average Forward P/E of 57.01, so we one might conclude that VEEV is trading at a premium comparatively.

-We can also see that VEEV currently has a PEG ratio of 3.48.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-VEEV's industry had an average PEG ratio of 2.85 as of yesterday's close.
+Also, we should mention that VEEV has a PEG ratio of 3.58.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+VEEV's industry had an average PEG ratio of 2.77 as of yesterday's close.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.